jerryjhird/dotfiles/README.md

 `mod+c` opens feh image viewer in the catgirl folder (use arrow keys to switch images)

 `mod+Shift+c` downloads another catgirl image adding to the collection that is shown in the `mod+c` image viewer

+### Spotify Intergration

+to setup spotify get a valid oauth token for your account and replace `your_spotify_token` on the first line of .config/sway/config with your token

+(notes:

+  do not include `Bearer {token}` only include the token part

+  oauth tokens could expire meaning you will have to re-add your new token to the config

+)

+Controls:

+Mod+Minus // switch to previous track

+Nod+Equal // switch to next track